How to Approach a Record Label: 19 Tips + Email Writing Hacks

 If you’re a singer or musician just starting out, you may be wondering what the best way of approaching a record label in the hope of getting signed are.

 It’s a given that most artists out there want to be signed by a record label.
 Before you think about approaching a record label, here are some helpful insider tips and tricks to help you get ahead of the pack and show you the easiest way to get signed to a record label.
+It also now includes tips on how to email a record label to hopefully increase your chances of being responded to, plus how to send music to record labels.

 When you are ready to consider approaching a record label to get signed, at first it can be quite daunting.
 So before you go gung-ho sending emails and making phone calls, here are a few things you need to know.